Law Firm in India

 The cases in which the foreign divorce decree would not be considered conclusive:

 • First, when an ex-parte decree is passed by a Foreign Court, it would not be valid and conclusive in India.
-A decree would be considered ex-parte if summons are not served on the opposite party.
-However, if such decree was deliberately left to go ex-parte i.e. no summons are served on the opposite party then the Indian Courts would not allow this fraud.
+A decree would be considered ex-parte if the decree is passed in the absence of the other party.
+Here also, the problem arises when summons are not served on the opposite party, either deliberately or through omission.

-• Secondly, divorce obtained on grounds other than the grounds enumerated under the Hindu Marriage Act if the parties were married under Hindu Law, as a divorce matter is governed by the law under which one gets married and not the law of the land where the party is residing.
+• Secondly, divorce obtained on grounds other than the those enumerated under the marriage laws of India, for example if it is a case of Hindu Marriage, the provisions prescribed under the Hindu Marriage Act shall be made applicable.
+This is because a divorce matter is governed by the law under which one gets married and not the law of the land where the party is residing.

 A Foreign divorce decree shall be considered to be valid and conclusive in the following case:

-• It is a general rule that if one of the partners contests divorce filed in Foreign Land it would be said that he/she consented to the jurisdiction of that Court, in such a case the decree would be considered to be a conclusive one.
+• It is a general rule that if one of the parties to the marriage contests divorce filed in Foreign Land it would be said that he/she consented to the jurisdiction of that Court, in such a case the decree would be considered to be a conclusive one.

 Execution of a foreign divorce decree: